fbpx

 The Forum received the support from the Minister for Primary Industries and Regional Development, Hon.
 Clare Scriven.
 Although Minister Scriven was not able to attend, she sent a comprehensive statement, which was read at the opening of the forum by Associate Professor Qifeng Ye of the South Australian Research and Development Institute (SARDI), who leads the Lower Murray Flow-MER Project.
 We are grateful to Rosalie Auritch, CEO of the Renmark Irrigation Trust for facilitating an engaging and informative event.
 The forum was strongly supported by local recreational fishers, represented by Peter Teakle.

 The Fish and Flows forum was once again seen as an engaging event which was well received by the attendees.
-The team from PIRSA-SARDI and the Commonwealth Environmental Water Office received plenty of positive feedback, with participants appreciating the amount of knowledge in the room.
+The team from PIRSA-SARDI and the Commonwealth Environmental Water Holder received plenty of positive feedback, with participants appreciating the amount of knowledge in the room.
 They also indicated that they’d like to see these types of events occurring on an annual basis.

 Lots of great discussions during the Q&A session with our panel of experts.
 Photo credit: SARDI